 6. Create IMPORTANT Pages in WordPress

-Speaking of the homepage, it’s also worth mentioning what other pages you can use on your WordPress site apart from the main one.
+Speaking of the homepage, it’s also worth mentioning which other pages you can use on your WordPress site apart from the main one.

-Here’s a quick list, mainly just headlines – I’ll let you figure out what you can put on all those pages:
+Here’s a quick list, mainly just headlines – we’ll let you figure out what you can put on those pages:

 - About – tell people about yourself and the site.